natecook/jennajuby/site/content/post/santorini.md

 **Things To Do**

 * _Boat Cruise_.
 We took a half day boat cruise around the island with Santorini Gems.
 I did a LOT of research on what boat cruise to take because there are dozens of options.
 I picked this one because it only allowed 22 people max on each boat (compared to 50+ people on the same size boat for other cruises), so the boat wasn’t crowded at all, and it felt much more like a private boat cruise.
 It also gave the option for a half day cruise (5 hours) instead of only offering a full day cruise (9 hours) which I preferred because I didn’t want to spend the entire day on the boat since we only had 3 full days in Santorini.
 It also got great reviews for the lunch that they bbq on board (the food was very very good).
-It was a litter pricier than the average cruise but worth it for the nice clean boat and accommodating staff.
+It was a little pricier than the average cruise but worth it for the nice clean boat and accommodating staff.